Strategies for Dealing With the Media

 A crisis is an unexpected and unpleasant event that has a negative impact on your operations and requires immediate attention and action.
 During a crisis, remember that careful and honest communications is a MUST.
 An inappropriate response can damage your company’s public image and disrupt your internal procedures and operations.

-For the assisted living provider, a crisis could result from any number of events impacting on your reputation -- ranging from a fire, to an intruder, medication management issues, to a staff walk-out.
+For the senior living provider, a crisis could result from any number of events impacting on your reputation -- ranging from a fire, to an intruder, medication management issues, to a staff walk-out.
 Because you never know when a crisis is going to occur, the best time to plan for a crisis is now.
 Too many organizations plan for a crisis after one occurs, then scramble to respond appropriately.